A U.S. labor Shortage? Here are 10 Problems With That.

 - In 1913, an ounce of gold cost $20.67 – today, it costs $1257.00.

-What makes it worse is that people are working more and are able to afford less.
-To really see this for what it is, consider that our great grandparents had one person working, mom stayed home, they had a fairly big family, a decent house and so on.
-Compare this with the idea that each generation since has a marked DECREASE in lifestyle, smaller family and smaller house to the point that many are now forced to rent – even with the inclusion of the spouse (and sometimes the kids) taking up full-time work.
+It is worse because people are working more and can afford less.
+To see this for what it is, consider that our great-grandparents had one person working, mom stayed home, they had a fairly big family, a decent house, and so on.
+Compare this with the idea that each generation since has a marked DECREASE in lifestyle, smaller family, and smaller house to the point that many are now forced to rent – even with the inclusion of the spouse (and sometimes the kids) taking up full-time work.

 Do yourself a favor and imagine what comes next.

 Problem #3 – Record Tax Revenue

 Regardless, individual income taxes are on the rise.
 It’s not just that.
 ALL taxes are on the rise.
-I’ve written about this in my books; you are being taxed to death.
-This simply equates to less money the individual has.
-Remember that inflation has already increased prices; now the government is figuring out ways to take more money from their people.
+In my books, I’ve written about this; you are being taxed to death.
+This equates to less money for the individual.
+Remember that inflation has already increased prices; the government is now figuring out ways to take more money from their people.
 The result is simple… but let me guess… people just need more dollars, right?

 Problem #4 – Dollar Devaluation

 What do you think would happen if your dollar was devalued?
 It seems crazy that it would even be an option, but it is.
 Deliberate currency devaluations happen a lot more than you might think.
-The U.S. dollar, for instance, is being devalued all of the time.
+The U.S. dollar, for instance, is being devalued all the time.

-I’ve mentioned this before numerous times, but back in 2012, Forbes reported that the Federal Reserve Open Market Committee (FOMC) made it official and publicly announced its goal to devalue the dollar by 33% over the next 20 years at a rate of about 2% each year.
+I’ve mentioned this numerous times before, but back in 2012, Forbes reported that the Federal Reserve Open Market Committee (FOMC) made it official and publicly announced its goal to devalue the dollar by 33% over the next 20 years at a rate of about 2% each year.
 Fun, right?